tpltnt/flickr2geo/README.md

 flickr2geo
 ==========

-a simple scraper to extract geo-data from flickr
+A simple scraper to extract geo-data from flickr, nothing fancy.
+If you are up to a sophisticated use, check the [flickr API](https://secure.flickr.com/services/api/).